If you haven’t had kids before – or even if you have – you’ll quickly realize that pregnancy is full of choices.

 - You’d prefer a doctor who’s expertly trained in providing medical and surgical interventions when necessary during labor and birth

-If you do choose an OB-GYN for your pregnancy, keep in mind that your relationship with your OB-GYN doesn’t have to end after your baby arrives.
-Beyond postpartum counseling, our OB-GYNs provide ongoing care so you can stay healthy throughout all stages of your life.
+If you choose an OB-GYN for your pregnancy, your relationship doesn’t have to end after your baby arrives.
+Beyond postpartum care and counseling, OB-GYNs can provide ongoing care so you can stay healthy throughout all stages of your life.